dgraph-io/dgraph/wiki/content/deploy/index.md

 ### Certificate inspection

-The command `dgraph cert ls` lists all certificates and keys in the `--tls_dir` directory (default 'tls'), along with details to inspect and validate cert/key pairs.
+The command `dgraph cert ls` lists all certificates and keys in the `--dir` directory (default 'tls'), along with details to inspect and validate cert/key pairs.

 Example of command output: